apache/arrow-nanoarrow/dev/release/README.md

 ### Alpine Linux

-On Alpine Linux (e.g., `docker run --rm -it alpine:latest`), all prerequisites are available using `apk add` except for Arrow C++ which requires enabling the community repository.
+On Alpine Linux (e.g., `docker run --rm -it alpine:latest`), all prerequisites are available using `apk add`.

 ```bash